broilo/Summaries/Hands-on_ML/chap4/README.md

 ## Early Stopping

- > To stop the training as soon as the validation errors reaches a minimum.
+ > To stop the training as soon as the validation error reaches a minimum.

  <img src="https://siegel.work/blog/EarlyStopping/img/2_overfitting_.svg" align="center" width="500" heigth="300">